StefVandekerckhove1/challenge-collecting-data/README.md

 ### 7.4 How did we solve it?

 - We added conditions to the 'create_data()' function for if some information was missing, the information was added as 'None' or 'No'.
+- In the 'Immo_get_urls.py' there is a check included for if the url link is not valid.